As organic operations face unprecedented drought conditions in the western...

-As organic operations face unprecedented drought conditions in the western...
 As organic operations face unprecedented drought conditions in the western region in 2014, CCOF is trying to help by offering drought resources and ways for organic operations to support each other.

-Agricultural operators in all counties designated as natural disaster areas may qualify for low interest emergency (EM) loans of up to $500,000 through the Farm Service Agency (FSA).
+56 of California's 58 Counties Have Been Declared a Drought Disaster: Agricultural operators in all counties designated as natural disaster areas may qualify for low interest emergency (EM) loans of up to $500,000 through the Farm Service Agency (FSA).
 Farmers and ranchers in designated counties have eight months from the date of the declaration to apply for the EM loan to help cover part of their actual losses.
 To verify the deadline for application in your area, contact your county's FSA office.

-UC Davis Rangeland Watershed Laboratory: Managing for Drought - Information on preparing for the various stages of drought
+UC Davis Rangeland Watershed Laboratory: Managing for Drought - Information on preparing for the various stages of drought.

 Emergency Haying and Grazing - This program allows haying and grazing by producers with CRP (Conservation Reserve Program) contracts, though these activities can only take place outside of the Primary Nesting Season, which is April 1-June 1, 2014.
 As of now, Monterey County has been approved for emergency haying and San Luis Obispo and Siskiyou counties have been approved for emergency haying and grazing.
 Emergency haying and grazing must be approved by your county FSA office in advance.